-4.3 Decomposition of The Evolution of Carbon Dioxide Emissions
+4.3 Decomposition of the evolution of carbon dioxide emissions

-After having over-viewed the general picture of the energy-related CO_2 emissions estimation, we move on to our decomposition analysis to identify what factors have been the most relevant influences underlying the observed evolution of said total energy-related CO_2 emissions (that shown in Figure 2 of Section 1).
-To do this, we believe that it would be appropriate to divide our entire analysis period into two sub-periods determined by the outbreak of the 2007 crisis, i.e. we will have a sub-period 1995-2007 and another sub-period 2007-2017.
-Figure 5 shows the contributions (in %) of each of the thirteen influencing factors considered to the aggregate evolution of the CO_2 emissions associated with final energy consumption.
-In addition, Table 6 presents the actual evolution of the energy-related CO_2 jointly with the hypothetical evolution that such magnitude would have had if each contributing factor would have acted independently.
+After having over-viewed the general picture of the energy-related CO2 emissions estimation, we move on to our decomposition analysis to identify what factors have been the most relevant influences underlying the observed evolution of said total energy-related CO2 emissions (that shown in Fig. 2 of Sect.
+1).
+To do this, we believe that it would be appropriate to divide our entire analysis period into two sub-periods determined by the outbreak of the 2007 crisis, i.e., we will have a sub-period 1995-2007 and another sub-period 2007-2017.
+Figure 5 shows the contributions (in %) of each of the thirteen influencing factors considered to the aggregate evolution of the CO2 emissions associated with final energy consumption.
+In addition, Table 6 presents the actual evolution of the energy-related CO2 jointly with the hypothetical evolution that such magnitude would have had if each contributing factor would have acted independently.

-The CO2 emissions associated with final energy consumption increased by 43% in Spain (from 241.12 Gg CO2 to 345.07 Gg CO2) and by 4% in the EU28 (from 4005.45 Gg CO2 to 4171.02 Gg CO2) from 1995 to 2007.40 The population growth, a rising per capita disposable income and other social factors were the main drivers behind this development.
+The CO2 emissions associated with final energy consumption increased by 43% in Spain (from 241.12 Gg CO2 to 345.07 Gg CO2) and by 4% in the EU28 (from 4005.45

+Gg CO2 to 4171.02 Gg CO2) from 1995 to 2007.39 The population growth, a rising per capita disposable income and other social factors were the main drivers behind this development.
 These effects were much greater in the EU28 than in Spain (in both periods).
-These large effects in the EU28 reversed the very positive effect on emissions reduction that the increase in the apparent or observed energy efficiency of the end-use sectors had, resulting in an increase of the total emissions during the mentioned sub-period.
+These large effects in the EU28 reversed the very positive effect on emissions reduction that the increase in the apparent or observed energy efficiency of the enduse sectors had, resulting in an increase of the total emissions during the mentioned sub-period.
+However, this is not what can be observed in Spain, since despite the first factors mentioned above not contributing to the same extent as in the EU28 to the increase in emissions, the evolution of the apparent energy efficiency in the Spanish end-use sectors, unlike in the EU28, was driving further the increase in total emissions.